andywhale/andywhale.github.io/about.md

 **Can you juggle with more than three balls?**

-No, I'm still trying,but currently trying to get to grips with hoops and clubs (which I'm finding a bit of a challenge.
+No, I'm still trying, but currently trying to get to grips with hoops and clubs (which I'm finding a bit of a challenge).

 **Which frameworks do you prefer?**